33. From board to box

-If every gaming box that has come down to us would have had a morris pattern, we could decide: the gaming box was a solution for players of games, who apparently all were crazy about morris.
-This is not the case, however, so that this cannot be the right answer.
-I don’t know a better explanation than this one: where to keep the pieces when you have a flat board to play on?, how easily some of them can get lost.
+When all gaming boxes that have come down to us should have had a morris pattern, we could conclude: the gaming box was developed to make it easier for the Europeans to play morris.
+However, only about half of the saved gaming boxes has a morris pattern, so that this cannot be the answer.
+Therefore I don’t know a better explanation than this one: where to keep the pieces when you have a flat board to play on?, how easily some of them can get lost.
 The gaming box solved this problem.

 The gaming box passed out of use

 According to Hans and Siegfried Wichmann [1960:69], the gaming box passed out of use in the first decades of the 18th c.
 This tallies with my analysis of French names for gaming boards [Stoep 2007:113]: after 1700 lexicographers don’t mention a name for the gaming box.

 The gaming box did not fully disappear.
 A German reading method from 1815 for example had a picture of a box.

 Name of the method: “Ein kleines elementarisches Lesebuch für gute Kinder” (A small basic reading book for good children).
 According to David Parlett [2018:111] it is not entirely defunct today.

 The last artist who painted draughts playing persons on the gaming box was the German Heinrich Christoph Gottlieb Breling (1849-1914).
 However, Breling has the reputation he liked historical subjects, and therefore there is a good reason to suspect that this painting evokes a time that was gone for good.